BurningFirePlayz/playvselo/README.md

 [![Discord Server](https://discord.com/api/guilds/739299507795132486/embed.png)](https://discord.gg/ssbutg) [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-A discord bot specifically made for the VA PlayVS Server Made by Phxenix. and forked by Paino If you have any questions feel free to contact me on Discord.
+A discord bot specifically made for the VA PlayVS Server Made by Phxenix and forked by Paino If you have any questions feel free to contact me on Discord.

 ## Features include